 If you think that CBD and hemp might be a good option for your skin, you might be a little overwhelmed with questions.
 Is it legal?
 Is it safe?
 Which products are the best?

 Luckily, the first two questions have easy answers.
 CBD is legal in all fifty states, and many people safely use it to boost their general health—although you should always speak to your doctor to discuss what’s best for your body and health.

 The third question is a little fuzzier.
 Many brands have started to incorporate CBD into their products, but not all CBD skincare products are made equal.
 For starters, brands might cater to different needs (including cruelty-free products, products for sensitive skin, and products that include sun protection).
 While some people might benefit best from a CBD-infused moisturizer, others might need a more intensive scrub to exfoliate dead skin and excess oil.

 There might be a period of trial and error before you find the perfect product.
 If you wanted to avoid the seemingly never-ending period of trying out new products (and potentially save money), you could purchase CBD tinctures, and create your own products from scratch.
 Many tried and true, all-natural skin care ingredients can easily be purchased at drug stores and supermarkets, such as activated charcoal, witch hazel, and tea tree oil.

-Additionally, buying a CBD oil can help you ensure that you are buying only the highest quality product (not to toot our own horn—but you can rest safely knowing Sunday Scaries products are 100% American grown, unlike some of our competitors who export lower-quality CBD from countries like China).
+Additionally, buying a CBD oil can help you ensure that you are buying only the highest quality product (Sunday Scaries products are 100% American grown, unlike some competitors who export lower-quality CBD from countries like China).

 If your fancy exfoliating brushes and elaborate homemade face masks are no longer doing the trick, a couple of drops of CBD oil mixed in lotion might just be the magic trick you have been waiting for.
 All you need to do now is try it out.